merely-useful/py-rse/index.md

-2. If `func` raises the error it's supposed to then we go into the first `except` branch *without* triggering the `assert` immedately below the function call.
+2. If `func` raises the error it's supposed to then we go into the first `except` branch *without* triggering the `assert` immediately below the function call.
     The code in this `except` branch could check that the exception contains the right error message, but in this case it does nothing